Laparka/arrow-store/README.md

 * The ArrowStore library leverages AWS DynamoDB Low-Level API
 * The ArrowStore's parser reads the ES6 arrow function - it stringifies the arrow function and builds an AST tree.
 Avoid using syntactic sugar, such as a question mark (?) when checking for an empty value or build an if-else statement.
 A JS transpiler will expand it to a function with a body and the ArrowStore's engine will not be able to build an AST Tree.
 * No scopes are supported when passing an object's accessor value from a local scope.
 In the arrow function you must specify an object accessor and pass this object as an argument or use constant values without accessors
-* Projections are not supported yet, since I never needed it
 * Each requested object must have a mapping schema - from and to DynamoDB's AttributeValue.
 No raw-requests are supported
+* Projections are not supported yet and, currently, there are no plans to implement it yet
+* List (L), Binary (B) and Binary Set (BS) attribute values are not supported

 ## DynamoDB AttributeValue Mappings
 Consider a JSON object example: